Elev8+ logo Elev8+ Trading

 The LS Label (The Sniper)

-Role: Premium Confirmation.
+Role: More Confirmation.

-Frequency: Low.
+Frequency: Lower.

 Use Case: These signals have stricter internal filters for volatility and volume.